dotnet/AspNetCore.Docs/aspnetcore/grpc/test-tools.md

 no-loc: ["ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
 uid: grpc/test-tools
 ---
-# Test services with gRPC tools
+# Test gRPC services with gRPCurl

 By [James Newton-King](https://twitter.com/jamesnk)

-Tooling is available for gRPC that allows developers to test services without building client apps. [gRPCurl](https://github.com/fullstorydev/grpcurl) is a command-line tool that provides interaction with gRPC services. [gRPCui](https://github.com/fullstorydev/grpcui) adds an interactive web UI for gRPC.
+Tooling is available for gRPC that allows developers to test services without building client apps.

+* [gRPCurl](https://github.com/fullstorydev/grpcurl) is a command-line tool that provides interaction with gRPC services.
+* [gRPCui](https://github.com/fullstorydev/grpcui) builds on top of gRPCurl and adds an interactive web UI for gRPC, similar to tools like Postman and Swagger UI.

 This article discusses how to: